Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Methods

 \section{Methods}

-Our overall approach involves representing mathematical expressions as sequences, developing an autoregressive model to generate expressions under a pre-specified set of constraints, and using reinforcement learning to train the model to generate better-fitting expressions.
+Our overall approach involves representing mathematical expressions as sequences, developing an autoregressive model to generate expressions under a pre-specified set of constraints, and developing a risk-seeking policy gradient to train the model to generate better-fitting expressions.